 - Prehistoric Park – don’t worry this isn’t Jurassic Park.
 The zoo has an exhibit that pays homage to when Alberta was populated by dinosaurs – Tyrannosaurus Rex, Apatosaurus, and Stegosaurus to name a few.
 It’s a great way to see them in what would have been their natural habitat.

 The zoo is right on the subway system (the C Train) and easy to get to no matter where you’re staying.
-If you want to see everything, plan on spending the better part of a day exploring.
+If you want to see everything, plan on spending the better part of a day exploring this iconic Calgary attraction.

 From wildlife to natural beauty to your typical tourist attractions and the Rodeo, Calgary is a great city to spend a few days exploring.
 It’s long been a favorite travel destination in the west and prairies, and it’s now gaining attention from international travelers.